Skip to main content

 Summary

 The Checkpointing module is responsible for generating and maintaining checkpoints for each epoch.
 These checkpoints will be submitted to BTC by vigilante submitters once having accumulated sufficient voting power via BLS signatures.
-This module plays a critical role in Babylon's security story as it produces a canonical sequence of epochs.
+This module plays a critical role in the security story of Babylon as it produces a canonical sequence of epochs.

 Problem Statement